Atem18/atemlire/app/_pages/about.md

 permalink: /about/
 ---

-Hi there I am a DevOps, Mtg player, novell writer and you are in my personal website hosted on AWS.
+Hi there I am a DevOps, Mtg player, novell writer and you are in my personal website hosted on Cloudflare Pages.